-- 95. For asset pools that have a shortened maturity profile typically less than three years, we construct specific asset default curves based on the maturity profile of the assets. - 96.
+- 93. Depending upon an asset pool's maturity profile, we may construct specific asset default curves based on the maturity profile of the assets. - 94.
 Each cash flow run produces a different "scenario BDR" for that tranche based on the structural mechanics of the transaction and the amount of losses covered using excess spread.
 We then rank the scenario BDRs from the lowest to the highest.
-Next, we apply the percentiles in table 15 to select (or interpolate) a "tranche BDR" from the list of scenario BDRs.
+Next, we apply the percentiles in table 14 to select (or interpolate) a "tranche BDR" from the list of scenario BDRs.
 If the tranche BDR is lower than the SDR calculated in CDO Evaluator, the tranche might not under our criteria be assigned the rating accompanying that stress scenario.

 Break-Even Percentiles By Rating

-CDO tranche rating Percentile (%)

-AAA 5

-AA 5